Our Story

 They all walked into a bar!

-Maybe that’s getting ahead of ourselves a bit.
-We are a bit of an odd duck.
-We are a church that owns no properties and meets in bars to talk faith, support one another, and to learn from Jesus a very tangible way, making lunches for Denver’s unhoused.
+We are a church that owns no properties and meets in bars to talk faith, support one another, and to learn from Jesus a very tangible way, making and distributing lunches and other essential gear for Denver’s unhoused.

 Our founder, Rev. Jerry Herships—originally a comedian and bartender—was drawn into ministry after feeling that the connections he made with his customers at the bar were often more real and deeper than anything he’d experienced in church.
 Jerry decided the church and the bar could learn a lot from one another so he decided to bring these worlds together.